rajvanshipradeep15/tracardi-api/docs_new/docs/installation/dependencies/docker/elasticsearch.md

 !!!
 Note

     Running one instance of elasticsaerch is not a production solution.
 For production purposes, it is necessary to run the elasticearch cluster.
-You can also [read here how to connect Tracardi](../../configuration/elasticsearch/connecting_elasticsearch_cluster.md) to an elasticsearch cluster

 ---
 Questions answered by this document: